glennj/exercism.io/_mentor_notes/mentor_the_mentor.md

 Have fun with the next exercise; feel free to post here if you have more comments or questions.
 <!-- -->
 If you're satisfied with this solution, feel free to "End discussion" to finalize the mentoring process.

+"
+Sometimes the test runner infrastructure can be a bit flaky.
+The returned error message gives no insight.
+I'd suggest making a tiny cosmetic change and submit again to trigger a new test run.
+"